sovrin-foundation/libsovtoken/doc/data_structures.md

 ## method: indy_build_mint_req
-This API call is handled by LibSovToken build_mint_txn_handlerr
+This API call is handled by LibSovToken build_mint_txn_handler

 ### inputs:
+    command_handle: Command handle to map callback to caller context.
     wallet_handle: wallet handle
     submitter_did : DID of request sender
-    outputs_json: The list of UTXO outputs as json array:
+    outputs_json: The list of outputs as json array:
 ```
 [
     {
     "paymentAddress": <str>, // payment address used as output
     "amount": <int>, // amount of tokens to transfer to this payment address
-    "extra": <str>, // optional data
     },
 ]
 ```
-Example outputs_json:
+    "extra": <str>, // optional information for mint operation, not used for Sovrin minting Example outputs_json:
 ```
 [
     {
         "paymentAddress": "sjw1ceG7wtym3VcnyaYtf1xo37gCUQHDR5VWcKWNPLRZ1X8eC",
         "amount": 60,
-        "extra": ""
     },
     {
         "paymentAddress": "dctKSXBbv2My3TGGUgTFjkxu1A9JM3Sscd5FydY4dkxnfwA7q",
         "amount": 40,
-        "extra": ""
     }
 ]
 ```

 ### return:
-    payment_method
+    payment_method: used payment method
     mint_req_json: Indy request for minting tokens
+        note: amount to mint is according to the smallest divisible part of the token for example, to mint 50 tokens in a system with 10<sup>8</sup> precision, the user must enter 5,000,000,000
 ```
 {
     "reqId": <int>,             // a random identifier